Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Empirical application

-The discussion in Section \ref{sec:inf}, however, is reason for exercising caution when testing the null hypothesis $H_0 \colon \beta = 0$.
+Recall from the discussion in Section \ref{sec:inf} that caution needs to be exercised when testing the null hypothesis $H_0 \colon \beta = 0$.
 In particular, we argued that the nuisance parameter $\gamma$ is not identified under the null, implying that the size of the usual Wald test is not controlled, see $\textsf W_n$ in Eq.\ \eqref{eq:Wald} and the Monte Carlo evidence in Section \ref{sec:MC}.
-Instead, we use the `supF'-test by \cite{hansen:1996} discussed in Corollary \ref{cor:3} for testing $H_0$, yielding $\mathsf{F}_n = 267.38$.
-The distribution of $\mathsf{F}_n$ is again approximated by the multiplier bootstrap of \cite{hansen:17}, based on 200 bootstrap replications, resulting in a $p$-value of 0.00.
-This goes quite some way to corroborating the statement by \citet[p.\ 67]{mn:2016} that "$\beta$ \textit{is significantly different from zero}".
-Importantly, however, the evidence is now grounded in the asymptotic theory developed in Sections \ref{sec:model}--\ref{sec:inf}.
-The actual bootstrap distribution is displayed in the left panel of Figure \ref{fg:AR1PLM}.
-To illustrate how different that distribution is from the $\chi^2 (1)$-distribution based on standard asymptotics, the latter is superimposed on the graph.
+Instead, we use the `supF'-test by \cite{hansen:1996} discussed in Corollary \ref{cor:3} for testing $H_0$, yielding ${\it sup}{\sf F}n = 476.82$.
+The distribution of {\it sup}{\sf F} is again approximated by the Gaussian multiplier discussed before, based on 99 bootstrap replications, resulting in a $p$-value of 0.00.
+This corroborates, for our model, the statement by \citet[p.\ 67]{mn:2016} that ``$\beta$ is significantly different from zero''.